Johnny Depp: The Fate Of Jack Sparrow And The Weight Of Recent Drama On Star’s Career

 “The rip-roaring adventure finds down-on-his-luck Captain Jack feeling the winds of ill-fortune blowing strongly his way when deadly ghost sailors, led by the terrifying Captain Salazer (Javier Bardem), escape from the Devil’s Triangle bent on killing every pirate at sea — notably Jack.
 Jack’s only hope of survival lies in the legendary Trident of Poseidon, but to find it he must forge an uneasy alliance with Carina Smyth (Kaya Scodelario), a brilliant and beautiful astronomer, and Henry (Benton Thwaites), a headstrong young sailor in the Royal Navy.
 At the helm of the Dying Gull, his pitiful small and shabby ship, Captain Jack seeks not only to reverse his recent spate of ill fortune, but to save his very life from the most formidable and malicious foe he has never faced.”

 The film seems to have the makings of an enticing adventure filled with entertaining and surprising plot twists and turns, just as would be expected by fans of the franchise.
-It is quite ironic that mischievous and cunning Jack Sparrow once was the captain of such a great ship and is now fighting for survival at the helm of a dilapidated vessel and Johnny Depp has also seemingly fallen to a new low in both love and his career as a notable Hollywood star.
+It is quite ironic that mischievous and cunning Jack Sparrow once was the captain of such a great ship and is now fighting for survival at the helm of a dilapidated vessel, while the actor behind him, Johnny Depp, has also seemingly fallen to a new low in both love and his career as a notable Hollywood star.

-Yet, just as fans can rest assured that Sparrow will regain his footing and place as a renown captain, Depp is sure to reclaim his status in Hollywood due to true talent and a love for taking on unconventional and daring roles.
+Yet, just as fans can rest assured that Sparrow will regain his footing and place as a renowned captain, Depp is sure to reclaim his status in Hollywood due to true talent and a love for taking on unconventional and daring roles.

-The ongoing divorce saga and mean-spirited blows between former star couple Johnny Depp and Amber Heard just continue to rage on, as is evidenced by recent nasty claims that were made from each party towards the other.
+The ongoing divorce saga and mean-spirited blows between former star couple Johnny Depp and Amber Heard just continue to rage on, as evidenced by recent nasty claims that were made from each party towards the other.

 Johnny Depp thinks Amber Heard is trying to extend her ’15 minutes of fame’ https://t.co/SJQFFDtjAN